alexnathanson/solar-protocol/docs/developing.md

 ### 2. datalogger service

 The datalogger service periodically reads the charge controller and saves a log for the other scripts.
 If it is not running on a raspberry pi, it fakes data.
-You can also force faking data by exporting `FAKE_DATA=True`
+You can also force faking data by exporting `FAKE_DATA=True`.
+If you are using systemd (as the Raspberry Pis are), you should edit `/etc/systemd/system/solar-protocol.service.d/datalogger.conf`.

 ### 3. api service